av1518/llm-chat/README.md

 We use [Ollama](https://github.com/ollama/ollama/tree/main) to run LLMs, which serves as the "backend" for the chat interface.
 Ollama comes with a ready-to-go bare bones command line interface for chatting with local LLMs as well as a local API that we can request from our script to generate responses.

 We use the preview version for windows, found [here](https://ollama.com/download/windows).
+The first time the API is called it will download LLama3 (around 8GB).

+To transcribe the audio, we first export it into a wav file and then use deepgram’s python sdk to transcribe the local file.
+In order to use Deepgram’s API, create an API key from the dashboard [page](https://deepgram.com/product/text-to-speech).

 ## Creating a chat
 We use Streamlit to create the web-based front-end UI.
 It is an open source python tool for ML applications.
 To begin a chat session simply run the following from the root of the repository: